Places to see in Crete

 Knossos is probably one of the most impressive archaeological sites that anyone can visit in today's Greece.
 It was

 once the canter of one of the most powerful civilisations of the ancient world and through excavations, mythology and

 history tell us the story of its people, the Masters of the Sea: the Minoans.
 Excavations showed that the area was

 inhabited since the Neolithic times (6000 BC and perhaps even earlier) and verified that the Neolithic levels of

 Phaistos was one of the most important centres of Minoan civilisation and the most wealthy and powerful city in

 southern Crete.
 It was inhabited from the Neolithic period until the foundation and development of the Minoan palaces

 in the 15th century B.C.
-The sites are about one hour drive South of Heraklion, and within easy reach of the famous
+The sites are about one hour drive south of Heraklion, and within easy reach of the famous

 beach of Matala.

-Bali is colourful and friendly seaside resort.
+Bali is a colourful and friendly seaside resort.
 The resort has loads to offer including 4 grey sand/pebble beaches with

 jet skiing, sailing and paragliding, a great surrounding area perfect for walking and mountain biking and a lot of